Before we get into what this actually means for you, we do need to get some of the basic legal stuff out of the way:

 Overall, the key reason for us collecting personal information is so we can provide our customers with better support and to improve their user experience.

 - Understand and improve our products.

 - Assist you with technical support issues or other issues relating to our Products and Services.
 This may include sharing your support requests and data logs with our Trusted Partners (for example Authorized Solution Centers).

-- Send you operational information (information required for us to continue providing your product and/or service i.e. advising your Premium Upgrade Assurance is about to expire).
+- Send you operational information (information required for us to continue providing your product and/or service i.e. advising your Maintenance & Support is about to expire).

 - Communicate with you and respond to your inquiries and fulfil your requests (such as sending you requested materials) as well as information and materials regarding our products and services.